 Kyung Yoon (2013 – present) is the president and co-founder of the Korean American Community Foundation, an organization whose mission is to transform and empower communities through philanthropy, volunteerism and inter-community bridge building.
 A longtime community leader and advocate for promoting social change through philanthropy in the Asian American community, Ms. Yoon brings professional skills honed from her previous experience in the fields of communications and poverty alleviation.
 Formerly an award-winning correspondent for WNYW Fox Channel 5 News, Ms. Yoon was the first Korean American broadcast reporter in New York.
 She went on to join the World Bank as the executive producer of television, where she created and hosted an international documentary television series focused on poverty issues and economic development, which has been broadcast in more than 60 countries around the world.
 Ms. Yoon serves as a vice chair of the board of trustees of Philanthropy New York and chair of Asian Americans/Pacific Islanders in Philanthropy.
 She is a former vice president of the New York chapter of the Asian American Journalists Association and former board chair of the New York Asian Women’s Center, a nonprofit organization that helps women and children overcome domestic violence and other forms of abuse including human trafficking.
 Ms. Yoon holds a bachelor of arts in English and political science from Wellesley College, and a masters in development economics from Johns Hopkins School of Advanced International Studies.

-Carla Franklin (2014 – present), founder of Carlin Solutions, LLC, is a social media and business strategy expert.
+Carla Franklin (2014 – 2019), founder of Carlin Solutions, LLC, is a social media and business strategy expert.
 She has held positions at Deloitte Consulting, IBM, and Bain Consulting.
 As managing director of Carlin Solutions, Ms. Franklin provides management consulting services in the areas of operational improvement, change management, business analytics and due diligence, project management for leading corporations, nonprofit organizations and public sector clients worldwide.
 Ms. Franklin is also a digital media expert who blogs and speaks frequently on cultural trends in social media, women in technology, online safety, and anti-cyberbullying/cyberstalking advocacy.
 She has been a featured guest on National Public Radio, the CBS Morning show, and other major media outlets.
 Ms. Franklin currently sits on several nonprofit boards and actively blogs on the topics of technology, social media safety, and digital pop culture.
 Most recently, she was selected to speak at the 2014 SXSW Interactive conference on Technology and Women’s Empowerment.
 In 2011, Ms. Franklin was one of 50 women featured in MORE Magazine for her fight against cybercrimes in New York State.
 In 2012, she was featured as one of Newsweek/The Daily Beast’s Women in the World.
 Ms. Franklin earned a bachelor of arts from Duke University and holds an MBA from Columbia Business School.

 Fatima Shama (2014 – present) is the executive director of The Fresh Air Fund, a nonprofit agency that provides free summer experiences to New York City children from low-income communities through summer camps and a host families program in rural and suburban communities across 13 states, and provides year-round academic enrichment and support both at camp and in New York City.
 Previously, she was the vice president of strategic development and external affairs at Maimonides Medical Center in Brooklyn.
 Prior to this role, Ms. Shama was the commissioner of the NYC Mayor’s Office of Immigrant Affairs, a position she had held since 2009.
 From 2007 through 2009, she served as Mayor Michael Bloomberg’s senior education policy advisor.
 She joined Mayor Bloomberg’s office in 2006 to work on a special initiative on the intersection between health care, language access and literacy.
 Ms. Shama has worked with many community-based organizations across the city on a variety of issue areas and needs.
 Ms. Shama earned a bachelor of arts from Binghamton University and a master’s in public administration from Baruch College’s School of Public Affairs Executive Program.
 Born and raised in the Bronx, Ms. Shama is a daughter of immigrants—a Brazilian mother and a Palestinian father.